AnnedeKoeijer/EPA1361_Final_Group4/README.md

 #### 2. dike_model_optimization.ipynb
 This notebook is the crux of our analysis, and walks through all the steps of Multi-Scenario MORDM.
-These steps are outlined in the notebook and the results are analysed seperately in the report.
+These steps are outlined in the notebook and the results are analysed separately in the report.
 The file requires most of the requirements stated in [installation](#installation).
 As some optimizations and experiments take a long time to run, pickle is used to dump output formats into the `archives` directory.
 This directory contains the following:
 - `step1_convergences`: stores the list of convergence values of the first optimization